CoCoNut-UvA/coconut/docs/source/calculator.rst

 We added the traversal to the specification, but have not referenced it yet and thus will never be called.
 Reference it add by adding it as an action to the REPL phase, between the scanParse and print actions, in *src/calc.ccn*.

-We introduced and referenced a whole new traversal, lets implement the traversal now.
-The eval traversal executes evaluates the left and right child.
-Therefore, we first have to evaluate the left and right child.
-That can be done by adding a *TRAVchildren* call to the binop function:
+We introduced and referenced a whole new traversal, let's implement the traversal now.
+The eval traversal evaluates the left and right children and then performs the operation on them.
+Since left and right are our children, we can use *TRAVchildren*:

 .. code-block:: text